grafana/agent/docs/sources/flow/setup/deploy-agent.md

 {{< docs/shared source="agent" lookup="/deploy-agent.md" version="<AGENT_VERSION>" >}}

-## Scaling Grafana Agent
+## Processing different types of telemetry in different Agent instances

 If the load on the Agents is small, it is recommended to process all necessary telemetry signals in the same Agent process.
 For example, a single Agent can process all of the incoming metrics, logs, traces, and profiles.

 However, if the load on the Agents is big, it may be beneficial to process different telemetry signals in different deployments of Agents:
 * This provides better stability due to the isolation between processes.
   * For example, an overloaded Agent processing traces won't impact an Agent processing metrics.
 * Different types of signal collection require different methods for scaling: